 Small business owners will learn about requests for proposals, how to search for contracts specific to their products and services, and the value of forming team relationships.Read more...

 10-Week FastTrac® GrowthVenture™ Workshop

 FastTrac® GrowthVenture™ is a course designed to support entrepreneurs seeking to take their existing businesses to the next level.
 This 10-week course helps existing entrepreneurs analyze their current business situation to identify the best opportunities for growth.
 Budgeting, sales strategies, management team roles, operational systems and business plan implementation are key areas of emphasis.
 The course also facilitates networking between entrepreneurs and professionals.

 The 30-hour FastTrac® GrowthVenture™ program is valued at $900, but will be offered for $800 locally.
 A $400 scholarship may be available pending on approval of a public entity interested in supporting entrepreneurship and small business development on a “first come-first served” basis to qualified applicants.

 Those interested should contact Dave Erickson, (ASU SBDC) at 325-942-2098 or Mike Mikeworth at email@example.com Visit www.wtin.org for more information.

 11:30am - 1:00pm:

 Sales Tax Basics: “Do I have to Collect Sales Tax?”
-(Mason)
+(Sonora)